-minMergeDiff Used only when doing merging in the wavelet method of Hsu et al The finall call as to which segments go together is done by a mergeLevels approach, but an initial collapsing of very close values is performed (otherwise, we could end up passing to mergeLevels as many initial levels as there are points). minDiff For Wavelets (Hsu et al.).
-Minimum (absolute) difference between the medi- ans of two adjacent clusters for them to be considered truly different.
-Clusters "closer" together than this are collapsed together to form a single cluster. thrLvl The level used for the wavelet thresholding in Hsu et al. initClusterLev vels For Wavelets (Hsu et al.).
-The initial number of clusters to form.
-Additional arguments; not used.
+minMergeDiff Used only when doing merging in the wavelet method of Hsu et al..
+The finall call as to which segments go together is done by a mergeLevels approach, but an initial collapsing of very close values is performed (otherwise, we could end up passing to mergeLevels as many initial levels as there are points).

+For Wavelets (Hsu et al.).
+Minimum (absolute) difference between the mediminDiff ans of two adjacent clusters for them to be considered truly different.
+Clusters thrLvl The level used for the wavelet thresholding in Hsu et al.